webplatform/docs-wpd/Getting_Started/Compatibility/index.md

 {{TODO | Create a simple starter guide to bringing in compatibility table information here }}

 ==Overview==
-Compatibility information details which (CSS/HTML) features are supported by which browsers, as of which version.
-This information is supposed to be in the {{TODO | insert}} section of the {{TODO | insert}} relevant pages.
+"Compatibility Information" details which (CSS/HTML/JavaScript) features/APIs are supported by which browsers, as of which version.
+Tables for this information are built into the templates for those elements, etc., and are automatically flagged as incomplete, which has them appear on a centralized list

-The needed source information is available from the mozdev site {{TODO | insert link}}, and the basic details can be freely copied (permission already given).
+The needed source information is available from the Mozilla Developer Network site (http://developer.mozilla.org), and the basic factual details can be freely copied (permission already given).
 This information typically says when that support started (or ended), and so rarely changes.

+We are generally most concerned initially with getting the newer features covered, so http://caniuse.com is another valuable reference.

-NOTE: Extended prose discussions on compatibility may have citation and reuse issues, and so must be avoided (without training beyond this Getting Started guideline).
+{{NOTE | Extended prose discussions on compatibility may have citation and reuse issues, and so must be avoided (without training beyond this Getting Started guideline).}}

 Background -- this starter guide assumes that you are already registered with WPD and can edit wiki markup; use this {{TODO | insert}} link to get caught up.